 We understand that visitors are an essential component of your birthing experience.
 We are working diligently to provide the best possible experience while ensuring that equally essential COVID-Safe Standards are in place.
 Your understanding and cooperation are appreciated.

-- Both the visitor and the labor coach will be screened and provided a mask before being admitted to the facility.
+- Both the designated visitor and the labor coach will be screened and provided a mask before being admitted to the facility.

 How many visitors can I have in the postpartum area?

 After delivery, patients in a Mother-Baby room may have the following visitors:

 - May have one visitor